 J.D.
 WMU-Cooley Law School, 1976

-Just prior to joining WMU-Cooley, he served as senior trial counsel in commercial litigation and criminal defense for Rosenthal, Rosenthal Rasco Kaplan, LLC, and Miller, Kagan, Rodriguez and Silver, PL.
-From 2005-2009, he was a partner in the firm of Stephens, Lynn, Klein, LaCava, and Puya, P.A., where he practiced in the areas of professional malpractice defense, commercial litigation, criminal defense insurance coverage litigation, and attorney fee litigation.
-He has appeared as an expert witness on standard of care for attorneys and attorney fee issues.
+Prior to joining WMU-Cooley, Professor Swartz served as senior trial counsel in commercial litigation, criminal defense and appellate counsel for Rosenthal, Rosenthal Rasco Kaplan, LLC, (2009-2012).
+He was previously a partner with Stephens, Lynn, Klein, LaCava, and Puya, P.A., where he practiced in the areas of professional malpractice defense, commercial litigation, criminal defense insurance coverage litigation, and attorney fee litigation.
+Professor Swartz has appeared as an expert witness on standard of care for attorneys and attorney fee issues.

-Professor Swartz has participated in appeals and oral argument before the Ohio Supreme Court and the Florida Supreme Court, the U.S. Court of Appeals for the 11th Circuit, and the First, Fourth and Third District Courts of Appeal of Florida.
+Professor Swartz has participated in appeals and oral arguments before the Ohio Supreme, the Florida Supreme Court, the U.S. Court of Appeals for the 11th Circuit and the First, Third and Fourth District Courts of Appeal of Florida.

-While serving as a county court judge, Swartz served as a member of the faculty of the Conference of County Court Judges, as well as for the faculty of the College of Advanced Judicial Studies.
+While serving as a County Court Judge, Professor Swartz served as a member of the faculty of the Conference of County Court Judges, as well as for the faculty of the College of Advanced Judicial Studies.
 He also served three terms as a member and chair of the Florida Supreme Court Judicial Ethics Advisory Committee.
 Professor Swartz just completed a six-year term on the Florida Bar’s Permanent Committee on the Rules of Criminal Procedure.